abcxyz/abc/templates/model/README.md

     newly renamed field.
-- In `templates/model/decode/decode.go`, add a new entry to the end of `apiVersions` (If new api version is still WIP and is not ready to get released, mark the `unreleased` filed to be true).
+- In `templates/model/decode/decode.go`, add a new entry to the end of `apiVersions` (If new api version is still WIP and is not ready to get released, set the `unreleased` field to true).
   See the instructions and examples there.
 - Do a global replace (skip upgrade test cases as older api version is expected in those test cases) to point to your new abc cli version.
 For example, if you add a new api version entry called `v1beta1`, you'd change relevant Go files from old api version to new api version `apiVersion: 'cli.abcxyz.dev/v1beta1'`.
 - Do a global replace of imports to point to your new version.
 For example, if